-Morning sickness is one among the first signs of pregnancy which involves symptoms such as nausea and vomiting.
-Therefore morning sickness is often termed as NVP which means ‘nausea and vomiting of pregnancy’.
+Morning sickness is one among the first signs of pregnancy sickness, which involves symptoms such as nausea and vomiting.
+Therefore morning sickness during pregnancy is often termed as NVP which means ‘nausea and vomiting of pregnancy’.

 Unlike the name suggests morning sickness doesn’t necessarily happen only when a woman rises out of bed in the morning, it may occur anytime in a day.
 That is the reason we call it a distorted term.

 Some of you will be amazed to know that for a few women, morning sickness is worse in the morning and gets better over the day.
 While for others it may happen at any time during the course of a day.

 The intensity of morning sickness varies from body to body.
 Vomiting during pregnancy is more often seen during the first trimester as compared to nausea.

 When I fell pregnant, morning sickness was the very first symptom I faced.
 It triggered anytime during the day right from week 5 and I used to throw up everything I ate or drank.